Skip to main content

 Find more information about IU School of Medicine’s Graduate Medical Education program, including details on stipends, benefits, policies and more.

-Inclusive Excellence Visiting Elective Program
+Pathway to Indiana Visiting Elective Program

 Program Highlights

-• IU School of Medicine has the only ophthalmology residency program in the state of Indiana
+• IU School of Medicine has the only ophthalmology residency program in the state of Indiana.

-• We have trained more than 500 residents and fellows
+• We have trained more than 500 residents and fellows.

 • Residents receive training in a variety of settings, including the VA, a university hospital, a county hospital, a children’s hospital and in private practice.